 But when this happens several times a year, you will want to prevent this from happening.

-Many people do this by bracing their back.
-They extend their back by flexing the back muscles to keep the back strong.
+Many people do this by bracing their backs.
+They extend their back by contracting the back muscles to keep the spine straight.

 So bracing your back is not going to help you prevent back pain.